vlcty/check_tor/README.md

 I'm allowing every client on my LAN to make SOCKS requests to the TOR daemon.

-In this case my icinga daemon can execute the check locally.
+In this case my icinga daemon can locally execute the check and set the host manually by a command argument.

 ### Step 4: Make it available for Icinga 2

 #### Step 4.1: Create a CheckCommand object

-Navigate on your Icinga 2 server to your config folder, e.g.: `/etc/icinga2/conf.d` and open the `commands.conf` file.
+Navigate on your Icinga server to your config folder, e.g.: `/etc/icinga2/conf.d` and open the `commands.conf` file.
 Place this piece of code into it:

 ```